 2) You may also consider giving someone the gift of a cool experience such as a night out, a trip, a surfing lesson, a wine tasting at a local vineyard, a painting class, etc…

 3) Make a donation to a favorite charity in honor of someone.
 Does the person you’re choosing a gift for have a cause they support?
 Or do you know of a charity that’s in alignment with their interests?
 Consider giving the gift that gives back…

 4) Give green gifts.
 Check out Tree Huggers Green Gift Guide for products from companies who care about the earth, their employees and the materials they use to make their product.

 5) Try wrapping presents with recycled paper or choose boxes and cloth gift bags, which can be used again for years to come.
 Recycled wrapping paper is now available at many stores.
 A few of our favorites include Greenfield Paper Company and Fish Lips Design.
-For cloth gift bags try the beautiful Viva Terra’s Silk Wraps.
+For eco-friendly gift tags we like Viva Terra’s Bamboo cards.

 6) Make your own holidays cards from materials you have at home or buy cards made from recycled paper.

 If you would like to consider other ways to simplify, check out the rest of our “Simplify the Holidays” series:

 Preparing for the Holidays: Simplify Your Holiday Traditions

 Preparing for the Holidays: Simplify Your Holiday Meal

 Simplify Your Holiday: Tips for a Peaceful Celebration